TheOnlyRealCoder/AdvancedMacros.github.io/_docs/reference/functions.md

 **getPlayerBlockPos( \<String: name> )**

-Returns the block position of either yourself or a player by name.<br>
+Returns the block position of either yourself or a player by name.\
 If a player can not be found the function will return <code>false</code>

 The position will always be whole numbers.\